KSP-CKAN/CKAN/Spec.md

 These will all be checked for new releases and the results merged based on the value of their `version` properties, resulting in a `download` property containing an array of multiple download URLs.

+A [JSON Schema](NetKAN.schema) is provided for validation purposes.
+Any .netkan file *must* conform to this schema to be considered valid.

 ##### YAML Option

 A `.netkan` file may be in either JSON or YAML format.
 All examples shown below assume YAML, but the JSON equivalents will work the same way.